return42/sphkerneldoc/linux_src_doc/fs/ubifs/lpt_c.rst

 {unnamed_union}
     anonymous

 in_tree
     is the node in the tree in memory

-ptr
+nnode
+    where to keep a nnode

+pnode
+    where to keep a pnode

+cnode
+    where to keep a cnode

+tr
     *undescribed*

-ptr.nnode
-    pointer to the nnode (if it is an nnode) which may be here or in the tree

-ptr.pnode
-    ditto for pnode

-ptr.cnode
-    ditto for cnode

 .. _`scan_get_nnode`: